Aura Concurrent User Licensing FAQ

 No. Existing business plans and modules will remain the same.

-Can 10 users be nominated in advance of the Aura 2.0 release?
+Can more than 10 users be nominated in advance of the Aura 2.0 release?

 Not at this stage.
 Only the organization's nominated licensing contact (transition contact) can be pre-registered.
 Once Aura 2.0 is released and that contact receives the account setup email, up to 9 additional users can be invited.